SchlossLab/mikropml-snakemake-workflow/README.md

         ``` µsh
         sbatch code/submit_slurm.sh
         ```
-        The main job will then submit other snakemake jobs.
+        The main job will then submit all other snakemake jobs, allowing independent steps of the workflow to run in parallel.
+        Slurm output files will be written to `log/hpc.`.
 1. View the results in [`report.md`](report.md).

+    This example report was created by running the workflow on the Great Lakes HPC at the University of Michigan with [`config/config_robust.yml`](config/config_robust.yml).

 ## Resources